Life

 The next assignment is the Written Assignment.
 This paper has to comply with APA standards, which you will learn about in UNIV 1001 Online Education Strategies.
 So, do not worry about it if you do not know these rules.
 They will teach you all the rules and regulations you need to know about.

 What UoPeople does NOT tell you is that you cannot comply with the APA standards by just typing your Written Assignment straight into the Moodle system.
-The APA standards require that you use a cover page, but Moodle does not give you a page-break function.
+The APA standards require a cover page, but Moodle does not provide a page break.
 You should also double-space your lines, and Moodle cannot do so.
 Lastly, the font should be Times New Roman 12 point, and you cannot change the font on Moodle.

 To comply is not that difficult.
-Do the assignment in a word processor such as MS Word or something similar, save it as a PDF document and attach it to your task.
+Do the assignment in a word processor such as MS Word or a similar program, save it as a PDF, and attach it to your task.

 You are supposed to submit the Written Assignment anonymously because a week from now, a peer will assess it, and they are not supposed to know who wrote it.
 By attaching a document in MS Word or even PDF format, the document properties can record the author's name.
 I would print the document to Foxit Reader and remove my name from the properties section.

-Each week has a self-quiz where you do an online multiple-choice quiz to see if you have mastered the week's work.
+Each week has a self-quiz that lets you take an online multiple-choice test to see if you have mastered the week's work.
 Do not just do it once.
 Sometimes, the Moodle server has a question bank of 30 or more questions, and it only spat out ten items the first time around.
-Repeat the self-quiz over and over again until you get full marks and the first questions are repeated.
+Repeat the self-quiz until you get full marks and the first question is repeated.

 Week 2 starts the same as Week 1, except that you now have to peer-assess three written assignments from Week 1.
 Do not ignore this peer assessment!
 You can pick up a few easy marks by just doing it well.
-In your comments, I don't remember you mentioning your name.
+In your comments, you never mention your name.
 Remember, you submit and assess anonymously.

 Weeks 3 and 6 have graded quizzes.
 Yes, term tests.
-These are also multiple-choice questions, and sometimes you are lucky enough that the items from the previous self-quizzes are repeated here.
+These are also multiple-choice questions, and sometimes the items from previous self-quizzes are repeated here.
 But do not think that all graded quizzes are like that!
-You might be surprised when you expect it the least.
+You might be surprised when you least expect it.
 Instead, study well, and you will do well in the quizzes.

 After Week 9, you have ten days or sometimes more to rest and take a break before the next term starts.
 Use it well and relax because the courses do get progressively more difficult.
 But you also grow academically, and if you get the above routine right, you should be able to handle your day job and your studies quite well.